g

 I first saw this recipe for spicy golden slaw on the American Institute for Cancer Research page while searching a vegetable recipe that my ill friend would eat and enjoy.

-I tried the recipe but knew that my girl friend liked sweets, so I made a few changes including adding raisins to the slaw because she needs the 'sweet' incentive to eat her meals.
+I tried the recipe but knew that my girl friend liked sweets, so I made a few changes including adding raisins to the slaw because she needed the 'sweet' incentive to eat her meals.
 Along with the honey, raisins added just the right natural sweetness to the slaw.
 Turmeric gives the cole slaw a warm golden color and adds additional flavor.

 INGREDIENTS

-8 Cups shredded green cabbage (1 small head)
+8 cups shredded green cabbage (1 small head)

-1 Large green bell pepper, seeded and cut into strips
+1 large green bell pepper, seeded and cut into strips

-1 Medium carrot, roughly shredded
+1 medium carrot, roughly shredded

-3/4 Cup golden raisins, softened in hot water
+3/4 cup golden raisins, softened in hot water

-1 Stalk celery, finely chopped
+1 stalk celery, finely chopped

-2 Medium-sized radishes, red skin scrapped off and finely chopped
+2 medium-sized radishes, red skin scrapped off and finely chopped

-1/2 Medium Valdalia onion, or any other sweet onion, thinly sliced
+1/2 medium Valdalia onion, or any other sweet onion, thinly sliced

-1/4 Cup white vinegar
+1/4 cup white vinegar

-3 Tbspn honey
+3 tablespoon honey

-1/2 Tspn ground ginger, or to taste
+1/2 teaspoon ground ginger, or to taste

-1/4 Tspn ground turmeric
+1/4 teaspoon ground turmeric

-1 Tbspn canola or grapeseed oil
+1 tablespoon canola or grapeseed oil

-Salt and pepper to taste
+hot pepper flakes to taste

 DIRECTIONS